ajroach42/ajroach42.github.io/_posts/2018-01-08-a-modern-office-with-vintage-hardware.md

 Most vintage computers need a monitor and have a composite video output.
 Most TVs can be a monitor and have (or can be rigged to take) a composite video input.
 Combine these two facts for fun and profit.

 **Video Player**
-While most older computer can't actually play videos, they CAN (as we have well established) serve as serial terminals.
-Set up a media player attached directly to one of these TVs or using the broadcast method described at the top of the page, and toss together some bash scripts to display the available files and control playback (incorporate UPnP to enable folks on your local network to be able to control playback from their phones as well.)
+While most older computers can't actually play videos, they CAN (as we have well established) serve as serial terminals.
+Set up a media player attached directly to one of these TVs or using the broadcast method described at the top of the page, and toss together some bash scripts to display the available files and control playback (incorporate UPnP to enable folks on your local network to be able to control playback from their phones as well.s

 If you go the broadcast route, you get to have the benefit of a clean wireless setup, and multiple TVs (including handhelds!) displaying the movie, tv show, game, or other content of your choice.
 Again, it can lead to some really impressive moments (especially if you're controlling all the playback from an Apple IIc or an Tandy 100.)